 He's a former federal prosecutor.

-He served in the prestigious uh Southern District of New York, uh where he served as an assistant special Watergate prosecutor as well.
+He served in the prestigious Southern District of New York, where he served as an assistant special Watergate prosecutor as well.

 David Schoen is a civil liberties and criminal defense attorney.

-Welcome uh both of you back to the program here.
+Welcome both of you back to the program here.

-Well, one thing, Sean, I will say almost everybody, if not everybody who is an alumni of the Southern District is proud of that office.
+Well, one thing, Sean, I will say almost everybody, if not everybody who is an alumni at the Southern District is proud of that office.

-Uh but one part of the clip that you didn't have to do.
+But one part of the clip that you did.

 A lot of big names.

-Uh well, one part of the uh clip you didn't play of Governor Christie was he went on to say that when he was U.S. attorney, he learned that they're also called the sovereign district of Day York.
+Well, one part of the clip you didn't play of Governor Christie was he went on to say that when he was U.S. Attorney, he learned that they're also called the sovereign district of New York.

 And that's both good and bad.